sxm1H/Project-Backend-Tuhak/README.md

 * The behaviour (side effects) of the endpoint; and
 * The status code of the response.

-An example of how you would now test the echo interface is in `echo.test.ts`.
+An example of how you would now test the echo interface is in `newecho.test.ts`.

 ### 🐝 4.5.
 Testing time-based properties